 You are in control and manage how your organization receives these updates.
-For example, you can sign up for the first release program so that your organization receives updates first.
-You can apply the updates to any of your environments manually (self-update) or remain on the default release schedule and receive the auto updates when you schedule them using Lifecyle Services.
+For example, you can sign up for the First Release program so that your organization receives updates first.
+You can apply the updates to any of your environments manually (self-update) or remain on the default release schedule and receive the auto-updates when you schedule them using Lifecyle Services (LCS).
 This topic explains the different release options and how you can use them for your organization.

 Service updates contain both application (including Financial reporting and Retail) and platform changes that are critical improvements to the service, including regulatory updates.

-Microsoft is committed to delivering predictable service updates each month (excluding March and September).
-These service updates will be made generally available for self deployment approximately 2 weeks prior to Microsoft automatically applying the update.
+Microsoft is committed to delivering predictable service updates.
+These service updates will be made generally available for self-deployment approximately 2 weeks prior to Microsoft automatically applying the update.

-Customers are required to take a minimum of 4 service updates per year and may choose to pause up to 2 consecutive updates at a time.
-Pausing a service update can apply to the designated Sandbox UAT, Production or both environments.
-Once the pause window has ended and if the customer has not self updated to a supported service update, Microsoft will auto-apply the latest update based on the configuration selection made available in LCS.
+Customers will be able to take up to 8 service updates per year and are required to take a minimum of 2 service updates per year.
+Customers can choose to pause up to 3 consecutive updates at a time.
+Pausing a service update can apply to the designated UAT sandbox, production, or both environments.
+After the pause window has ended and if the customer has not self-updated to a supported service update, Microsoft will auto-apply the latest update based on the configuration selection made available in LCS.
 To learn more about how to pause service updates, see Pause service updates through Lifecycle Services.

 Targeted release schedule (dates subject to change)